Stay Off My Operating Table

 Explore the complexities of navigating both plant-based and carnivore communities, the hidden dangers of seed oils, and the broader implications of dietary choices on public health and the environment.
 From her early fascination with nutrition to her successful career shift from management consultant to full-time nutritional therapist, Judy offers a wealth of knowledge and inspiration.
 Tune in to discover the power of a carnivore diet and the importance of bio-individuality in achieving optimal health.

 About Judy Cho: Judy Cho is a board-certified holistic nutritionist and author.
 After struggling with eating disorders and depression while on a plant-based diet for 12 years, she discovered the healing power of the carnivore diet.
-Now, Judy helps others optimize their health through her practice, books, and online resources, focusing on the benefits of a
+Now, Judy helps others optimize their health through her practice, books, and online resources, focusing on the benefits of animal-based nutrition.

 Send Dr. Ovadia a Text Message.
 (If you want a response, include your contact information.)